Current topics open for pitches

 How transportation and land use issues impact communities of color

 Streets.mn has been built and maintained by a dedicated group of volunteer writers and an audience of readers who care deeply about transportation and land use issues in the Twin Cities.
-To continue to advance the site’s mission and to grow as an institution, we are starting a pilot program to pay writers for stories for a specific topic area: we’re asking for pitches for stories, essays, features, or multimedia projects on how transportation and land use issues impact communities of color in Minnesota, from people with lived experience in those communities.
+To continue to advance the site’s mission and to grow as an institution, we are launching Crosswalks, a series covering how transportation and land use issues impact communities of color in Minnesota, written by people with lived experience in those communities.

 For established journalists or writers with previously published work, the rate is 50 cents a word, with pieces expected to run between 800 and 1,200 words.
 We also welcome pitches from aspiring journalists or first-time writers and will compensate them for their time.